sebasjm/antlr/README.txt

   -nfa           generate an NFA for each rule
   -dfa           generate a DFA for each decision point

-For example, consider how to make the LL-star example that comes with this distribution.
+For example, consider how to make the LL-star example from the examples tarball you can get at http://www.antlr.org/download/examples-v3.tar.gz

 $ cd examples/java/LL-star
 $ java org.antlr.Tool simplec.g